 Far from a static technology, the assembly line invites change: Automation via robotics, new factory designs that lower manufacturing’s environmental impact, and software optimized efficiency have all revolutionized the assembly line.
 This look at some of the latest innovations and the assembly line’s past shows how factory automation improved workers’ lives, found a limit to automation, and may find balance in human/machine collaboration.

 1. Can Lines Engineering Streamlines Conveyor Systems

 Next time you crack open an ice-cold beer, take a moment to consider the machinery that helped put that brew into your hand: the conveyor system.
 Family-owned Can Lines Engineering, which designs and manufactures conveyors for Anheuser-Busch, Coca-Cola, and others, understands the important role this technology plays in keeping America’s coolers stocked with frosty beverages.
-The company constantly looks to streamline its own production to create better designs and meet client demands.
+The company constantly looks to streamline its own production to create better designs and meet client demands through automated assembly lines.
 Read the article.

 2. What Can the Assembly Line Teach Us About Innovation?

 It’s been more than a century since Henry Ford’s assembly line catapulted his company into market dominance, thus transforming the entire manufacturing sector.
 While many of the assembly line’s production methods had been previously used, Ford synthesized those concepts and established some keys to future innovation: comfort with uncertainty, a willingness to experiment (and fail), and giving brilliant minds free rein to create.Read the article.